abhishek-SpaceTS/Thermal_dataset/README.md

 > [!IMPORTANT]
 > The `thermal_rgb` images are heavily tone-mapped derivatives meant for human visualization. **Machine learning models should train exclusively on the 16-bit `thermal_gray` data.**

----

-## ⚠️ Known Limitations

-For complete transparency regarding physical fidelity, please note:
-1. **No Self-Viewing/Self-Occlusion Thermal Reflections:** A face reflects Earth and deep space, but not thermal radiation from other parts of the same spacecraft.
-2. **No Conduction Gradients:** Components have uniform temperatures (plus minor per-face jitter).
-Real panels exhibit smooth thermal gradients.
-3. **No Thermal Transients:** Temperatures are held at a steady state per frame.
-4. **Earth Emission:** The Earth is treated as a perfect emitter (epsilon=1), which is a 1-2K approximation.

 ## 💻 Requirements
 - **MATLAB R2026a** (or newer)